raghuramrangaraju/SocialBodhi/README.md

   -  Update screen consists of textboxes to enter the choices.
 Add choices button is used to add more choices.
 When you finished entering your choices.
 Click on Setup button.
 ![alt text](https://github.com/rahuram777/SocialBodhi/blob/master/Socialbodhi/AdminLTE-master/Images/Screenshot2.png)

 -  A modal pop appears.
 Enter the participants emailid in the text boxes provided.
-Finally when you hit send button email is sent to the participants.
+Finally when you hit send button an email is sent to the participants.
 ![alt text](https://github.com/rahuram777/SocialBodhi/blob/master/Socialbodhi/AdminLTE-master/Images/Screenshot3.png)

-  - Poll Screen is where the participants enter the ratings of the choices which you have provided.
+  - Poll Screen is where the participants enter their ratings of the choices which you have provided.
 Finally you should be able to see the maximum rated choice.
 ![alt text](https://github.com/rahuram777/SocialBodhi/blob/master/Socialbodhi/AdminLTE-master/Images/Screenshot4.png)